mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 ### NOTES
 Total Time: **0 minutes**

 I did not wake up as refreshed as I have been throughout this week.
 I have a hint of a headache and I am wondering if it was the bit of forest fire smoke in the air yesterday.
-Who knows butr after a long day on the keyboard, I felt **exhausted** and I did get a short nap in.
+Who knows butr after a long day on the keyboard, I felt **exhausted** and I had to lay down for a nap.

+I headed out for my run knowing that today had been an off day right from the start.
+I committed to running a lap of Swan Lake and set out on an easy pace.
+About a minute before turning off the asphalt and on to the dirt, I noticed that I was running comfortable and that I could probably do the whole 40 minutes on the bike path.
+Nevertheless, I headed for the trail knowing that was probably the healthiest option for today.
+I stopped a bit after 30 minutes and took in an incredible sunset through the forest fire smoke.

 <!---->
 ## SATURDAY OCT 03